 failure to fulfill any conditions imposed by the Board in connection with the approval of the agreement or a remedial plan pursuant to 603 CMR 50.10.

-(c) The Board shall notify the collaborative board of directors, the member , and the member superintendents in writing of its intent to suspend or revoke approval of the collaborative agreement.
+(c) The Board shall provide written notification to the collaborative board of directors, and the chairs and superintendents of the member districts of its intent to suspend or revoke approval of the collaborative agreement.
 A vote of intent to suspend or revoke approval shall operate as a notice of the action and does not operate as an order to show cause.
 The Board shall send the notice 60 days before the suspension or revocation takes effect, except when approval is being suspended under 603 CMR 50.10(2)(a).

-(d) Upon receiving a notice of intent to suspend or revoke approval of an educational collaborative agreement, the collaborative shall have all rights of review required by M.G.L. c.
+(d) Upon receiving a notice of intent to suspend or revoke approval of an educational collaborative agreement, the collaborative board of directors shall have all rights of review required by M.G.L. c.
 30A, § 13, and 801 CMR 1.00.
 All requests for hearings, where hearings are provided by said statute, shall be in writing, addressed to the Board, and must be received within 15 days of receipt by the collaborative board of directors of the notice of intent to revoke or suspend approval.
 At such hearing, the collaborative board of directors shall bear the burden of proof and present its case first.

 (e) A collaborative that has received a notice of intent to revoke approval of its agreement shall immediately begin planning for termination of the collaborative by providing notice to member districts and non-member districts.